allthingstalk/arduino-ltem-sdk/examples/Rapid Development Kit/README.md

 ## About

 The AllThingsTalk LTE-M RDK (Rapid Development Kit) for Arduino helps you to set your first steps in discovering LTE-M LPWAN technology.
 The RDK contains 3 carefully selected experiments which highlight the value of LTE-M LPWAN and the AllThingsTalk IoT Cloud.

+Every RDK sketch has its dependencies included inside its folder.

 ## Experiments
 ### Guard your high-value assets (**[GuardAssets](GuardAssets)**)